juhp/lean4-devconf.cz-2025-ws/README.md

 # Workshop at DevConf.CZ 2025, Brno

-"Functional Programming in Lean4 with Dependent Types"
+_Functional Programming in Lean4 with Dependent Types_

 Intro slides: FIXME